I’ll try to explain what it means in this article, as it is one of my favourite lighting scenarios for landscape, especially cityscape, photography.

 Check my Kraków photography workshop in May 2020, focused on architecture and blue hour photography.

 Cloud cover and atmospheric conditions are the most important factors.
 Generally, good variable cloud, which can be so helpful during the day, is also great for Blue Hour photography.
-It can enrich the tonality and colour palette tremendously.
+It can enrich the tonality and the colour palette tremendously.
 Conversely, blank skies usually shorten the window of opportunity and make everything look blander and more sterile.

 All of these factors will change the tonal balance in your scene and affect what you can do.